Cyperus bulbosus: Taxonomy

 The species was first formally described by the botanist Martin Vahl in 1805 as a part of the work Enumeratio Plantarum.
 It has four synonyms; Cyperus subulatus var. confertus Benth. in 1878, Cyperus bulbosus var. elatior by Kük. in 1936, Cyperus andrewsii by C.B.Clarke in 1908 and Cyperus bulbosus Vahl var. bulbosus by Kük. in 1936.

 Ecology

 A 12-year study, assessing the diet of Central Australian camels, found that Cyperus bulbosus was a common food plant as indicated by a "palatability index" score of 3.
 The index ranges from 1 ("only eaten when nothing else is available") to 7 ("could be killed by camel browsing").
 The Raso lark, endemic to the Cape Verde Islands, is heavily dependent on Cyperus bulbosus for food.

-In addition, Cyperus bulbosus is a well-established threat/pest to the rice plant.
+In addition, Cyperus bulbosus is a well-established threat/pest to rice plantations.
 It has a particular impact on rice crop cultivation, in agriculture; competing for nutrients in spaces that may already be finite in supply.

 Other animals, such as the bilby and brolga are documented to include Cyperus bulbosus in their diets.

 Furthermore, Cyperus bulbosus has competitive relationships with couch grass and buffelgrass.